BorisPolonsky/dify-helm/charts/dify/README.md

 - Redis: `redis-data-my-release-redis-master-0`, `redis-data-my-release-redis-replicas-0`, etc.
 - PostgreSQL: `data-my-release-postgresql-primary-0`, `data-my-release-postgresql-read-0`

-Before shutting down built-in databases (basically an uninstallation process of built-in dependencies), confirm that the PVCs will persist (e.g., via `helm.sh/resource-policy: keep` annotation).
-Also check the reclaim policy of PVs: if it's `Delete`, you may need to change the underlying PV's reclaim policy to `Retain` to prevent data loss in case the bound PVC were accidentally deleted upon migration, which would end up deleting the PV itself.
+Before shutting down built-in databases (basically an uninstallation process of built-in dependencies), confirm that the PVCs will persist (e.g., via the `helm.sh/resource-policy: keep` annotation).
+Also check the reclaim policy of PVs: if it's `Delete`, you may need to change the underlying PV's reclaim policy to `Retain` to prevent data loss in case the bound PVCs were accidentally deleted upon migration, which would end up deleting the PV itself.

 Next, create values files that inherit the original settings and modify the existingClaims for persistence: